hughpyle/asr33emu/README.md

 Install Python3 from the Microsoft Store or Python.org website.<br>
 (Tested using Python 3.13 on Windows 11 Home, version 25H2)<br>

-Python package installation required to run asr33emu on Windows:<br>
+Python package installation is required to run asr33emu on Windows:<br>
-On Windows using PowerShell or a Command Prompt:<br>
+On Windows using PowerShell or from a Command Prompt:<br>
 * python3 -m pip install PyYAML
 * python3 -m pip install pyserial
 * python3 -m pip install paramiko